 One week in Sicily: The perfect Sicily itinerary

-As we only had one week to explore this island, we wanted to be sure that we make the most of it, so we put together a 7-day Sicily itinerary which turned out to be perfect!
+As we only had one week to explore this island, we wanted to be sure that we made the most of it, so I put together a 7-day Sicily travel itinerary, which turned out to be perfect!
 We got to see impressive historic sites, relax on beautiful beaches, do a bit of hiking and admire the gorgeous medieval towns of the island.

-Keep in mind though that this one week Sicily itinerary is best suited for someone that’s used to fast-paced travel and is comfortable with moving to a new destination every 1-2 days.
-If you prefer a slower pace or have more than 7 days in Sicily, simply add a few days in the locations that seem the most attractive to you (more on that below).
+It should be noted that this one-week Sicily itinerary is best suited for someone who’s used to fast-paced travel and is comfortable with moving to a new place every 1-2 days.
+If you prefer a slower pace or have more than 7 days in Sicily, spend a few extra days in the locations that seem the most attractive to you.

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.